xalaida/laravel-translatable/README.md

 composer require nevadskiy/laravel-translatable
 ```

-2. Publish package migrations (it copies only one file into your migrations folder).
+2. Optional.
+If you are going to use translations for models with UUID primary keys, make the following:

+- Publish package migration
 ```
 php artisan vendor:publish --tag=translatable
 ```

-3. Optional.
-If you are going to use translations for models with UUID primary keys, make the following:

-Replace the line `$table->morphs('translatable');` with `$table->uuidMorphs('translatable');` in the published migration.
+- Replace the line `$table->morphs('translatable');` with `$table->uuidMorphs('translatable');` in the published migration.

-4. Run the migration command.
+3. Run the migration command.
 ```
 php artisan migrate
 ```